Battle of Velletri: Second battle: the surprise attack of 11 August

 On 28 July Lobkowitz received a request to transfer at least one regiment to Piedmont in support of the Kingdom of Sardinia, which was attacked by the Bourbons through the Alps.
-At this point Lobkowitz decided to try to surprise the Bourbons with a pincer attack, giving Brown 6,000 men to attack the Neapolitan left wing and keeping the rest to attack the Artemesio and the Neapolitan right wing.
+At this point Lobkowitz decided to try to surprise the Bourbons with a pincer attack, giving Maximilian Ulysses Browne 6,000 men to attack the Neapolitan left wing and keeping the rest to attack the Artemesio and the Neapolitan right wing.
 The purpose of the surprise attack was to capture the general staff of the Neapolitan army and in particular King Charles VII of Naples.

-In the early hours of 11 August, General Brown marched with his 6,000 men on Velletri.
+In the early hours of 11 August, Browne marched with his 6,000 men on Velletri.
 His infantry managed to force Porta Napoletana and enter the town.
 Once in the town the columns headed towards Palazzo Ginnetti, where King Charles was staying, but in the meantime the King had been able to escape and take refuge in Villa Antonelli, the seat of the tactical headquarters, where his bodyguard of some 800 men was located and from where he subsequently directed the battle.

 Gages, who was at Artemisio, realizing what was happening, alerted the right wing of the Neapolitan army to attempt a counterattack.
-In the meantime, Brown's infantry had begun to pillage the town, thus losing the opportunity to inflict a decisive defeat on the Neapolitans.
-Brown, who saw that his force now was in danger of encirclement, had no other option than to order a retreat, which began around 7 AM and by 9 AM, most of his troops were back in the Austrian camp.
+In the meantime, Browne's infantry had begun to pillage the town, thus losing the opportunity to inflict a decisive defeat on the Neapolitans.
+Browne, who saw that his force now was in danger of encirclement, had no other option than to order a retreat, which began around 7 AM and by 9 AM, most of his troops were back in the Austrian camp.
 They had taken 574 prisoners (including General Mariani, and 74 officers), 12 flags and 3 cavalry standards, but their main goal was not achieved.

 The simultaneous attack by the Austrians under command of General Andrássy on the Neapolitan right wing at Artemisio, was also repelled, with the loss of some 500 Austrian casualties.